Help Center/ Migration Center/ Service Overview/ Notes and Constraints

 Symbolic links

 • Symbolic links cannot be used for specifying migration paths which define the migration scope.
-If the migration path you specify is pointed to by a symbolic link, you need to:
+To migrate a path pointed to by a symbolic link, you need to:

 • Enter the actual path when specifying the migration path.